 The holidays, especially the week around Hogmanay, is one of the busiest times of the year in Edinburgh and many accommodations book up in advance.
 Prices are also higher at most hotels at this time of year.
 So we’d recommend booking as soon as you know what dates you’ll be in the city.

 In terms of accommodation options, Edinburgh has something to suit everyone, including hotels, bed-and-breakfasts, apartments, rooms, and hostels.
 Edinburgh is not a cheap destination, but it is not nearly as expensive as London and you can find everything from historical luxury hotels to budget chains to hostels.
-If you plan to book a hotel, hostel, motel, or guest house, we like to use HotelsCombined which compares prices across booking websites.
-For hostels, you can also check out the Hostelling Scotland website.
+You can search and compare Edinburgh lodging options here.